okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/nodejs/sdksforauthflows.md

-For Node.js, the Okta SDK your application may currently be using for the authentication flows include:
+For Node.js, the Okta SDK your application may currently be using for the authentication flows is:

 * Okta Auth JavaScript SDK ([okta/okta-auth-js](https://github.com/okta/okta-auth-js/))